ZTBarton/SetGame/README.md

 #  Set Game (iOS and SwiftUI)

 A simple little card game of set!
-Built iOS using Swift and SwiftUI.
+Built iOS using Swift and SwiftUI, complete with animations.

 Showcase: